Robards–Donelson–Jackson relationship controversy: Location controversy

 In 1910, a Mississippi history journal article written by Eron Rowland examined the story, quoting a Mississippi resident whose father, Rev. John Griffing Jones, was born in 1804 in Jefferson County: "I fear Major McCardle's vanity and his connection with the Green family has led him into an error," referring to Robert Lowry and William H. McCardle's 1891 history of Mississippi.
 Jones' son also quoted a former Green family slave named Allen Collier as saying: "'Twain't so; Ole Marster's house—the Great House warn't built at that time—I 'members it, and Miss Robards don't have to go over thar to be married, when she had a good house of her own right by what da call the Jackson Springs.'"
 The Joneses claimed that Rachel owned a small farm sited along the Natchez Trace 1.5 mi southwest of Old Greenville.
 The residence on this farm was double log house with an open hall, and the farm had a spring located "in the lower end of her garden was for many years known locally as Jackson's Spring."
 The spring mentioned by the Jones and Allen Collier was memorable in part because it "was surrounded by very luxuriant mint" which was sometimes collected by residents for use in mint juleps and similar.
 Regarding the presence of the Jacksons in the lower Mississippi, S. G. Heiskell, a local historian and former mayor of Knoxville, Tennessee, made a point to attack claims in an old Post-Dispatch article that there had been a "ruined log hut" near Natchez that had been the Jacksons' honeymoon house.
-Heiskell insisted that if the couple ever stayed together at Bruinsburg or environs, where Jackson traded in slaves and whiskey, it was definitely after they were properly introduced and married under the oversight of Southern gentlemen.
+Heiskell insisted that if the couple ever stayed together at Bruinsburg or Claiborne County environs, where Jackson traded in slaves and whiskey, it was definitely after they were properly introduced and married under the oversight of Southern gentlemen.